joshtynjala/actionscript-3.0-developers-guide/rich-media-content/working-with-video/basics-of-video.md

 Keyframe
 A video frame which contains the full information for the frame.
-Other frames that follow a keyframe only contain information about how they differ from the keyframe, rather than containing the full frame’s worth of information.
+Other frames that follow a keyframe only contain information about how they differ from the keyframe, rather than containing the full frame's worth of information.

 Metadata
 Information about a video file that is embedded within the video file and